 Cooking the fig preserves

-My kids love spending time at their grandparents’ house, partly because there’s always something good cooking in the kitchen.
+My kids love spending time at grandma’s house, partly because there’s always something good cooking in the kitchen.
 My little helper added the gelatin and other ingredients into our fig preserves mixture for us.

 After adding all ingredients, gently boil the fig preserves on the stove at low heat for 15-18 minutes, until the mixture thickens.